marykatefain/bookstr/AI_CONTEXT.md

 ---

-## User Engagement with Book Tracking, Rating, Reviewing, and more - over Nostr
+## 3. User Engagement with Book Tracking, Rating, Reviewing, and more - over Nostr

-**Nostr Events and Relays**
+### Nostr Events and Relays

 The user's actions on books are stored as Nostr events, which are then published and read from Nostr relays.
 Here are a few Nostr relays: